 Yandex Cloud

-Cloud Functions can automatically install dependencies required for a PHP function to run when creating a new function version.
+Cloud Functions can automatically install dependencies required for a PHP function when creating a new function version.

-Dependencies are installed by the composer install command that is run in the project root (directory with the function).
+To install dependencies, use the composer install command that runs in the project root (function directory).
 You can list the required libraries in the following ways:

 • Specify the libraries and their versions in the composer.json file: